BMI Licensing: Fines, Legality, and More

 How to License With BMI

-If you’re a business owner or organization manager, it is easy to get a license with BMI to use parts of their catalogue.
+If you’re a business owner or organization manager, it is easy to get a license with BMI to use parts of its catalog.
+Follow these steps:

 As a business owner, you will have access to a BMI representative who can answer your questions about licensing, using songs, and other aspects of the music industry.